HIGHLIGHTS OF CHAPTER:

 - Professional Services

 - General.
 A State shall follow the same policies and procedures it uses for procurement from its non-Federal funds.
-The State shall ensure that every purchase order or other contract includes any clauses required by Federal statutes, executive orders and their implementing regulations.
+The State shall ensure that every purchase order or other contract includes any clauses required by Federal statutes and executive orders and their implementing regulations.
 Subrecipients of States shall follow the procurement requirements imposed upon them by the States.
-Other recipients and subrecipients will follow OMB Circular A-102 and 2 CFR 215 as applicable.
+Other recipients and subrecipients will follow OMB Circular A-110.

 - Adequate Competition.
-All procurement transactions, whether negotiated or competitively bid and without regard to dollar value, shall be conducted in a manner so as to provide maximum open and free, and fair competition.
-All sole-source procurements in excess of $100,000 must receive prior approval from the awarding agency.
-Interagency agreements between units of Government are excluded from this provision.
+All procurement transactions, whether negotiated or competitively bid and without regard to dollar value, shall be conducted in a manner so as to provide maximum open and free competition.
+All sole-source procurements in excess of $100,000 must receive prior approval of the awarding agency.
+Interagency agreements between units of government are excluded from this provision.

-- Noncompetitive Practices.
-The recipient/subrecipient shall be alert to actual or potential organizational conflicts of interest or noncompetitive practices among contractors must restrict or eliminate competition or otherwise restrain trade.
-Contractors involved in developing or drafting specifications, requirements, statements of work, and/or requests for proposals for a proposed procurement shall be excluded from bidding or submitting a proposal to compete for the award of such procurement.
-Any request for exemption from this rule must be submitted in writing to the awarding agency and will not be effective unless the awarding agency approves the request.
+- Non-competitive Practices.
+The recipient/subrecipient shall be alert to organizational conflicts of interest or non-competitive practices among contractors which may restrict or eliminate competition or otherwise restrain trade.
+Contractors that develop or draft specifications, requirements, statements of work, and/or Requests for Proposals (RFP) for a proposed procurement shall be excluded from bidding or submitting a proposal to compete for the award of such procurement.
+Any request for exemption must be submitted in writing to the awarding agency.

 The following policies and procedures relevant to construction are applicable to recipients/subrecipients.
 For the purpose of determining the appropriate fund ratios for construction projects, refer to the legislation which authorizes the construction.